Characterization of Generalized Alpha-Beta Divergence and Associated Entropy Measures: Generalized Alpha-Beta divergence Entropy

-When $\alpha, \beta, (\alpha+\beta) \neq 0$, both the statistical divergence measures given in Eq.~\eqref{eqn:defn-ab-div} and Eq.~\eqref{eqn:defn-ac-div} have a similar form, two terms containing the $(\alpha+\beta)$-th norm of the densities $p$ and $q$, and a single term containing the $(\alpha,\beta)$-inner product between $p$ and $q$.
-Generalizing this form with an arbitrary nonlinear transformation, one may obtain a newer class of divergence measures characterized by the hyperparameters $\alpha, \beta$ and the transformation $\psi$.
-Some assumptions are necessary for this transformation to produce a well-defined statistical divergence measure, and these conditions are described later in detail in Section~\ref{sec:gab-char}.
-Let, $\psi: [0, \infty] \rightarrow \R$ be such a suitable transformation.
-Then, we define the Generalized Alpha-Beta (GAB) divergence between any two sub-probability distributions $P$ and $Q$ as
+When $\alpha, \beta, (\alpha+\beta) \neq 0$, aforementioned statistical divergence measures discussed in Section~\ref{sec:existing-divergences} have a similar form, two terms containing the $(\alpha+\beta)$-th norm of the densities $p$ and $q$, and a single term containing the $(\alpha,\beta)$-inner product between $p$ and $q$.
+Motivated by such a structure and their logarithmic transform, \cite{maji2019contributions} conceptualized a generalized class of divergences considering general transformations beyond logarithm, but without any discussion on the relevant characterization properties.
+We formalize this general divergence family below, allowing $\alpha$ and $\beta$ to take any real value.